A Jupiter-family comet stuns scientists by abruptly reversing its spin after perihelion

 A telescopic close-up of a comet.
 (Representative Cover Image Source: Getty Images | Alan Dyer/Stocktrek Images.)

-In 2017, Comet 41P/Tuttle–Giacobini–Kresak, a modest Jupiter-family comet, did some acrobatics while zipping through the inner solar system.
+In 2017, comet 41P/Tuttle–Giacobini–Kresak, a modest Jupiter-family comet, did some acrobatics while zipping through the inner solar system.
 First, it slowed its rotation.
-Slowing further, it literally stopped.
-New analysis of archival observations from the Hubble Space Telescope reveals that this icy body, also called 41P/TGK, might have actually undergone full spin reversal after its closest approach to the Sun in April 2017.
+Then, slowing further, it literally stopped.
+Now, a new analysis of archival observations from the Hubble Space Telescope reveals that this icy body, also called 41P/TGK, might have actually undergone full spin reversal after its closest approach to the Sun in April 2017.
 The analysis, done recently by David Jewitt, an astronomer at the University of California in Los Angeles, has been published in a paper on the arXiv preprint server.

 A stock image of a flying comet.
 (Representative Image Source: Getty | Matthias Kulka)